Maxim-Kolmogorov/cordova-plugin-push-notifications/README.md

 Next, go to Firebase and registration your application in Push Notification service (Cloud Messages).
 Get in Firebase google-services.json and put this file in /platforms/android/app/.
 Where second build.gradle file and folder src.

+Now, you can build the project via cordova build android.

 # Plugin API

 JavaScript example: